Smart Water Management

 Rain and stormwater management

-At Digiteum, we also design and develop IoT and big data solutions for sustainable and resilient use of resources.
-One of our systems for power consumption monitoring paired with solar enables households to get full control over their electricity usage and go completely off-grid.
+At Digiteum, we design and develop IoT software and big data applications for sustainable and resilient use of resources.
+One of the systems we have been working on is a power consumption monitoring system paired with solar that allows households to get full control over their electricity usage and go completely off-grid.

 Are you yourself exploring the benefits of IoT in water management?
-Looking for a skilled IoT team to give advice on your project or take over the design and implementation?
+Looking for a skilled IoT software development team to help you design and build applications and data ecosystem for your system?
 Contact our team and let’s talk about your ideas on smart water management.

 Let's discuss your project